MrAviator93/TestGPIO/README.md

 # TEST GPIO
 A simple project that uses a new gpio library for input and output pin interaction.

+main.cpp contains functions that will list all of the available gpio chips and lines for IO interaction purposes. io_test.cpp implements methods that allow the input and output interaction.

 # Requirements
 Raspberrypi microcontroller on which the project is compiled and run.